adamboerema/polymertutorial/README.md

 Alright, maybe not that fancy, but I really hate floats.
 Another great feature of Polymer is that it keeps your component's css local so you do not need to worry about conflicting css rules.

 And that's it!
-Here is the polymer component in it's entirety
+Here is the polymer component in it's entirety.

 	<link rel="import" href="bower_components/polymer/polymer.html">